-Self-exclusion is a process when you can ask a gambling operator to exclude you from gambling with them for a set length of time – usually between six months and five years.
-In practice, it means you will be refused service in the venues where you have self-excluded.
-By law, this must be provided as an option by gambling operators in the UK.
+You can ask a business to exclude you from gambling with them for a set length of time – usually between six months and five years.
+This is called self-exclusion.

 Self-exclusion from one arcade, betting shop or casino:

-- You will be given a copy of the self-exclusion form for your records
+- Get a copy of the self-exclusion form for your records.

 Self-exclusion from more than one bookmaker/betting shop in your area: